 - Multi-cultural teamwork and presentation skills developed through group-work

 - Analytical skills developed through research dissertation

-Enrico is a Senior Lecturer (Associate Professor) in Finance at Aston Business School.
-His research interests lie mainly in the areas of capital markets, banking, and corporate finance.
+Alcino is a Lecturer (Assistant Professor) in Finance at Aston Business School.
+His research interests lie mainly in the areas of real options, risk management and corporate finance.